www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 It is a mix of XML, text and LibreOffice spreadsheets.
 Try it out!
 ## Use backtracking in order to solve the Problem.
+> Now we try a solver, that actually solves the problem.

 It is known, that the backtracking can solve the problem, so let's try it out!
 ```